hpc-io/h5bench/README.md

 #### Use your own installed HDF5
 Make sure to unload any system provided version, and set an environment variable to specify the HDF5 install path:

 - **HDF5_HOME**: the location you installed HDF5.
-It should point to a path that look like below and contains include/, lib/ and bin/ subdirectories: /path_to_my_hdf5_build/hdf5
+It should point to a path that look like /path_to_my_hdf5_build/hdf5 and contains include/, lib/ and bin/ subdirectories.

 ### Compile with CMake
 Assume the repo is cloned and now you are in the source directory h5bench, run several simple steps: